Corvo Attano: Appearances

-In the second game, where Corvo is one of two playable characters, he appears 15 years older than at the conclusion of the first, and the story progresses with the other playable character, Emily Kaldwin, his daughter, having now grown into adulthood.
+In the second game, where Corvo is one of two playable characters, he appears 15 years older than at the conclusion of the first, and the story progresses with the other playable character, Emily, having now grown into adulthood.
 Corvo now serves as Emily's Royal Protector and Spymaster.
 As creative director Harvey Smith addressed the dilemma posed by the interaction between the two, saying Corvo was "wondering how long he can keep protecting his daughter ...
 He knows that someday somebody's going to come for her, because she's the Empress, and she needs to be able to stand on her own".
+Jessamine's purported half-sister, Delilah, serves as the game's main antagonist.